Organizations Promoting Financial Literacy and Resource Tools

 Their website offers basic information, as well as consumer tips, videos, calculators, and other resources designed to help you boost your financial well-being.
 To schedule an individual financial counseling session and receive customized guidance, call 800.388.2227 or find a member agency in your area.

 The NJ Coalition for Financial Education is dedicated to advancing financial literacy and education throughout New Jersey.
 This organization offers educational seminars for individuals and teachers in various locations throughout the state.

 The College Affordability Guide is dedicated to bringing together disparate bodies of data to produce a more holistic (but also focused) view of which colleges are likely to be the best value for the money.
 Use their College on a Budget tool to help you learn valuable strategies for reducing your living expenses, including common support programs that can save you money on healthcare, housing, utilities, and more.

 Smart About Money

-Smart About Money is a website that is funded by The National Endowment for Financial Education (NEFE), an independent, nonprofit foundation committed to educating Americans on a broad range of financial topics and empowering them to make positive and sound decisions to reach their financial goals.
+Smart About Money is an independent, nonprofit foundation committed to educating Americans on a broad range of financial topics and empowering them to make positive and sound decisions to reach their financial goals.
 It was designed to help you:

 - Get quick tips on budgeting, reducing debt, setting financial goals, and more